makeabilitylab/physcomp/arduino/led-blink.md

 ### Step 5: Upload the code to Arduino

 Finally, upload the code to the Arduino by clicking on the "right arrow" button (next to verify).
+Importantly, you must have already set your Arduino board and port in `Tools->Board` and `Tools->Port`, respectively.

 ![Screenshot showing where the upload button is (to the right of the verify button)](assets/images/ArduinoIDE_UploadCodeButton.png)